Exposure Control Plans

 Some companies pay lip service to saying they are safe.
 But the CHAMP method proves you live safety as a company.
-The advantage of Chemscape’s approach is when you work for another prime contractor you can show them you have CHAMP implemented and are ready for business.
+The advantage of Chemscape’s chemical management approach is when you work for another prime contractor you can show them you have CHAMP implemented and are ready for business.

-By using CHAMP you will:
+By using our workplace hazard assessment tool you will:

 Comply and exceed regulatory standards

 Have an ECP that will adapt and change with your business